jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 #### [[⬆]](#toc) <a name='general'>General Questions:</a>

 * What did you learn yesterday/this week?
 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)
+Answer: Windows, NotePad++, Visual Studio Code, Chrome.
 * Tell me about the last major Linux project you finished.

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
 * Why we must choose you?
 * What function does DNS play on a network?
 * What is HTTP?
+Answer: Hyper Text Transfer Protocol

 * What is an HTTP proxy and how does it work?
+Answer: An http proxy forwards http requests from an http client to an http server, and receives responses from server and forwards back to the http client.

 * Describe briefly how HTTPS works.
 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
+Answer: RAID is Redundant Array of Inexpensive/Independent Disks.
+RAID 0, stripping without parity
+RAID 1, mirroring.
+RAID 5: one parity drive.
+RAID 10: Raid 1+0.

 * What is a level 0 backup?
 What is an incremental backup?
+Answer:

 * Describe the general file system hierarchy of a Linux system.
 * Which difference have between public and private SSH key?
+  Answer: Two pairs of public and private keys are used by SSH.
+Host private/public keys are created when ssh server is setup.
+User private/public keys are created by user on cient machine.
+Public key is used to encrypt data and private key is used to decrypt data.
+Ssh clients use host public key to encrypt data and the ssh server use host private key to decrypt data recieved.
+The ssh server uses the user public key to encrypt data and send to the ssh client.
+  And the ssh client uses the user private key to decrypt data received.

 #### [[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?
+Answer: the name is root and the UID is 0.
 * How to list all files, including hidden ones, in a directory?
+Answer: ls -a
 * What is the Unix/Linux command to remove a directory and its contents?
+Answer: rm -rf
 * Which command will show you free/used memory?
 Does free memory exist on Linux?
+Answer: top, free and /proc/meminfo. free shows the memory of a snapshot.
 * How to search for the string "my konfu is the best" in files of a directory recursively?
 * How to connect to a remote server or what is SSH?
 * How to get all environment variables and how can you use them?